adplabs/unicorn/README.md

 Unicorn stores graphs in adjacency lists.
 That is, a graph is stored as a BigTable whose rows are vertices with their adjacency list.
-The adjacency list of a vertex contains all of the vertex’s incident edges (in and out edges are in different column families).
+The adjacency list of a vertex contains all of the vertex’s incident edges (incoming and outgoing edges are in different column families).

 Because large graphs are usually very sparse, an adjacency list is significantly more space-efficient than an adjacency matrix.